-The idea that humans can intentionally control the weather has a long history and is the conceptual ancestor of the geoengineering project.
-57 Since the 1830s, governments and private companies have attempted to apply technological know-how to increase or decrease precipitation or to restrain storms by altering landforms, burning forests and dropping
+The idea that humans can intentionally control the weather has a long history and is the conceptual ancestor of the geoengineering project.57 Since the 1830s, governments and private companies have attempted to apply technological know-how to increase or decrease precipitation or to restrain storms by altering landforms, burning forests and dropping chemicals into clouds - both for military and non-military purposes.
+Weather warfare by the US government during the Vietnam War (dubbed Operation POPEYE) included 2,600 cloud-seeding missions over the Ho Chi Minh Trail, with the aim to make it impassable.
+While the efficacy of the covert operation couldn't be verified, its eventual exposure did precipitate the UN Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques (ENMOD) of 1977, which the United States immediately signed, hat in hand.

 Predicting the weather is difficult; proving the efficacy of weather interventions is even more difficult.
 However, as climate change brings more frequent and extreme weather events, ranging from drought to tropical storms, interest in weather control is on the rise.
-If interventions such as altering the course of hurricanes become possible, it is easy to imagine weather modification deployed in 'self-defence' being viewed as a hostile act by neighbours who find themselves in the eye of the storm.
-Weather modification is a classic 'end-of-pipe' response that has been considered, since the 1960s, as an adaptation technology to cope with climatic changes (see Box 6.3).
+If interventions such as altering the course of hurricanes become possible, it is